arainho/arainho.github.io/_posts/2016-03-11-launch-runbook-community.md

 ### Intro
 I installed a RunBook container on Rancher farm, setup some monitoring alerts and start to setup some action reactions.
-The container goes down and we lost the our settings ...
+The container goes down and I lost a few settings ...

 ### Option 1.
 So let´s launch the container with a volume attached :-)